-Note: If your Hyper-V host is running Windows Server 2016/2019 and your Exchange VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.
-VMs running Windows Server 2012R2 (or older) will not be able to truncate the logs in this case and since Windows Server 2012R2 is in extended support, Microsoft does not release non-security updates.
-Their recommendation in this case is to update the VM's Operating System to Windows Server 2016 (or newer) in order to avoid such supportability issues.
+Note: If your Hyper-V host is running Windows Server 2016 (or newer) and your Exchange VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.

 'Application Consistent' Backups or the 'Truncate Logs' option is not enabled; the VM does not meet the requirements for a live backup or there's a specific Exchange issue within the VM that's causing the Exchange VSS Writer to fail to truncate the logs.

-Note: Windows Server 2016/2019 hosts introduced an API that now bypasses VSS from the host and creates what's called a production checkpoint, so jump to point 4 in this case.
+Note: Windows Server 2016 (or newer) hosts introduced an API that now bypasses VSS from the host and creates what's called a production checkpoint, so jump to point 4 in this case.

 - Ensure that the "Application Consistent" option is enabled in the "VSS Settings" screen in Altaro.
 If you're using VMware ensure that the "Truncate Logs" option is also enabled and it shows as 'Installed'.

 Only applies to Hyper-V 2012R2 and earlier

 Check if your VM meets Microsoft's requirements for a live backup, this can be easily done by following the steps in this article.
 If your VM is listed as 'Backup Using Saved State' or 'Offline', then this be the reason why the Exchange Logs are not being truncated, as Microsoft VSS wouldn't be running inside the VM.

 If that's the case, check the live backup requirements in order for your transactional logs to get truncated.